InformaticsMatters/okd-orchestrator/docs/source/creating-your-cluster.rst

 Creating the Bastion will take a few minutes.

-Once created you can SSH to the Bastion n order to continue with the second step, creating the **Cluster**.
+Once created you can SSH to the Bastion in order to continue with the second step, creating the **Cluster**.
 The address of the Bastion should be available in the final steps of the Ansible playbook used to create it::

     PLAY RECAP ****************************************************************
     35.158.128.232             : ok=16   changed=9    unreachable=0    failed=0

-You will need to use the key-pair used in the deployment.
-If you're deploying the *simple AWS* example this is likely to be named ``aws-keypair``.

 SSH to the Bastion::

-    ssh -i ~/.ssh/aws-keypair centos@35.158.128.232
+    ssh centos@35.158.128.232

 Creating the Cluster
 ====================